Injuries that may entitle you to workers’ compensation

 Employers have the responsibility to provide a safe working environment for their workers.
 If any worker gets injured or suffer from health problems while performing their jobs, they may be entitled to receive compensation and other benefits as mandated by the law.

-Here, you’ll learn more about the basics of workers’ compensation, including the work-related injuries that may be covered, and the compensations that a worker are entitled to.
+In this article, you’ll learn more about the basics of workers’ compensation, including the work-related injuries that may be covered, the compensations that workers are entitled to, and why you might need the services of a workers compensation lawyer if you believe you have a case.

 The basics of workers’ compensation